 Purchasing a home is a lengthy process—and for good reason.
-Not only is it one of the biggest financial decisions you'll make, it is also one that you cannot easily reverse.
+Not only is it one of the biggest financial decisions you'll make, it is also one that you cannot easily undo.
 So it's important to make sure that your finances are in order and you're ready to commit to living in a particular location for several years before taking on such a responsibility.

 In 4 Smart Steps to Take Before Buying Your First Home, we identified what would-be buyers should do years ahead of time to prepare financially for the big purchase.
 Now, here are the steps to complete the home-buying process.

 Once you've saved enough to make a down payment—stashing away at least 20% will help you lock in better mortgage terms—finding a real-estate agent you trust is your next step.
-According to the National Association of Realtors (NAR), 12% of buyers purchased their homes in 2013 without an agent.
+According to the National Association of Realtors (NAR), 11% of buyers purchased their homes in 2023 without an agent.
 And, indeed, there's nothing stopping you from visiting open houses on your own.
 Keep in mind, however, that the agent at the home for sale represents the sellers and is working to get them top dollar.
 A buyer's agent will work on your behalf to negotiate the best sale terms and price.

 Start by asking family members or friends for recommendations, says Steve Brown, NAR's immediate past president.
 When my fiancé and I purchased a new townhome last year, we sought an agent who was familiar with the neighborhoods in which we were looking, would respond quickly to our calls and texts and would make us feel comfortable asking rookie questions.
 My sister referred me to the real-estate agent who had helped her buy her condo a couple of years earlier, and we ended up working with him as well.

-If you don't know anyone who's recently bought a home, find an accredited buyer's representative in your area via NAR's search tool at rebac.net/buyers-rep. Or try contacting realty agencies in your city, says Michael Espersen, a Metairie, La.-based real estate agent with Coldwell Banker.
+If you don't know anyone who's recently bought a home, find an accredited buyer's representative in your area via NAR's search tool.
+Or try contacting realty agencies in your city, says Michael Espersen, a Metairie, La.-based real estate agent with Coldwell Banker.
 Talk with the managing broker and ask to be connected with an agent who does a lot of business in your desired neighborhoods, he adds.